Character creation

+Character creation (also character generation / character design) is the process of defining a player character in a role-playing game.
+The result of character creation is a direct characterization that is recorded on a character sheet.
+This may include a representation of the character's physical, mental, psychological, and social attributes and skills in terms of the specific game's mechanics.
+It may also include informal descriptions of the character's physical appearance, personality, personal back-story ("background"), and possessions.
+Games with a fantasy setting may include traits such as race, class, or species.
 Character creation is the first step taken by the players (as opposed to the gamemaster) in preparation for a game.
-The result of character creation is a direct characterization that is recorded on a character sheet.
-In its most comprehensive form, it includes not only a game-specific representation of the character's physical, mental, psychological, and social properties in terms of statistics but also often less formal descriptions of the character's physical appearance, personality, personal back-story ("background"), and possessions.
-Often during play, only a character's appearance is explicitly described, while other traits are characterized indirectly, with the exact statistics known to the character's player and the game master, but not necessarily to other players.